IMSA Formula Atlantic Championship Race

 - Lola T360 (Joe Colantonio): Joe Colantonio (Glenolden, PA) raced a Lola T360 in the Players Canadian Formula Atlantic series and the IMSA Formula Atlantic Championship in 1976.
 His car was white with a black stripe, and carried support Dynacord and Barcus Berry.
 In May 1977, he advertised the car, noting that it had a new monocoque in April 1977 and had been "completely gone over".
 Subsequent history unknown.

 - March 76B (Byron Hatten): Bob Lazier (Vail, CO) raced a black #6 March 722 in the Pro Formula B series in 1972, winning at Bryar Motorsports Park in May.
 The car was sold to Byron Hatten (Altadena, CA) for 1973, and he entered it for John Angus (formerly of Hartland, WI, but living in Marina Del Rey, CA at this time) for 1974.
 According to a later advert, this was the "76B" driven by Hatten at the IMSA Formula Atlantic race at Ontario in 1976, and it was then sold to George Seydel (Pasadena, CA), who raced a Formula B March in SCCA Regionals at Riverside in 1978.
-The SCCA Logbook for this car records its "Manufacturers Identification No." as 722-16, but this was the chassis number reported in Europe to be Xavier Perrot's F2 car, so this identity remains unconfirmed.
+According to this car's SCCA logbook, it was raced by Seydel until 1979.
+The SCCA Logbook records its "Manufacturers Identification No." as 722-16, but this was the chassis number reported in Europe to be Xavier Perrot's F2 car, so this identity remains unconfirmed.

 - Chevron B27 [27-74-18] (Tom Christ): Chevron build record says sold to Bobby Brown of B&B Racing Enterprises, June 1974.
 The car was badly damaged in an accident at Trois Rivieres in 1974.
 Brown says that the remains were returned to Chevron in p/x for two B29s in 1975.
 However, advertised by Brown in May and June 1975 as 'not raced since complete rebuild at Chevron' which suggests that the car came back to him.
 Sold later in 1975 to Thomas Christ (Racine, WI), and raced by him in SCCA Nationals in late 1975, then in Pro Formula Atlantic and SCCA Nationals in 1976 and 1977.
 To John Scola (Wisconsin) for 1978 and 1979, and raced by him as late as July 1981.
 Then unknown until owned by Daniel Sauriol (Appleton, WI) in 1984.
 Sold to Cliff Ebben (Appleton, WI) at the end of the 1984 season, then sold by him to Comprep (i.e. Dennis Eade of ComPrep (Competition Preparation) in Zenda, WI) for ComPrep customer Alan Lewis (Indianapolis, IN).
 Run by ComPrep for Eade.
 Sold to Alan Azar (O'Fallon, IL) in 1999.
 With dealer Chuck Haines of Can-Am Cars Ltd (St. Louis, MO) in 2018.